 It is possible to have up-to 4 PLC interfaces on a single SuperTrak GEN3™ system.

 The shuttles are very easily added or removed, in seconds, using the provided shuttle removal tool.
-As well, there are no programming changes required to run with more or less shuttles.
-This facilitates shuttle maintenance without significantly affection machine OEE.
+As well, there are no programming changes required to run with more or fewer shuttles.
+This facilitates shuttle maintenance without significantly affecting machine OEE.

 Yes.
 The shuttle acceleration and velocity are fully programmable and can be set as the shuttle is released from any stop location.